A LITTLE BIT ABOUT THIS

 A dedicated Hunter forum will be included as soon as I get the web site populated a bit better.

 The internet has hundreds upon hundreds of web sites with Hunter stuff, from pages of research to the odd mention of an in-law.
 All the little crumbs that make the cake.
-I have 15 Folders of Hunter sites saved in my "favourites" and hundreds copied to notepads but sometimes looking back on them I find the provider was taken over or "modernised" or the editor died or maybe just lost interest and the work has disappeared forever.
+I save lots in my "favourites" but sometimes going back to look, find the provider was taken over or "modernised" or the editor died or maybe just lost interest and the work has disappeared forever.
 Such a shame and a disrespect on the researchers commitment.

 How many Hunters make a pilgrimage to the "homeland".
 For some it will be a once in a lifetime trip.
 Memories to last a lifetime.
 Wouldn't it be nice to have travel tips from those who have trod that path before.
 Do's and don'ts, where things are and what you need to know.
 The perfect trip, no later regrets of "if only we had known then?"